Bonnie Greer: Career

-In 2023, she appeared on TalkTV and demanded that Manchester United and Manchester City football clubs remove images of ships from their logos claiming that they are racist and glorify slavery.
-When countered with the fact that both football clubs adopted their logos decades after slavery was abolished in the U.K, she claimed that history is changing and that they should investigate with historians.
+In 2023, Greer appeared on TalkTV and argued that Manchester United and Manchester City football clubs should remove images of ships from their logos, claiming that they are racist and glorify slavery.
+When countered with the fact that both clubs had adopted their logos decades after slavery was abolished in the UK, she said that history is changing and that they should investigate with historians.

+Personal life and death

+According to The Guardian, Greer first encountered her future husband, solicitor David Hutchins, in a supermarket aisle; they married in 1993.

+Greer died after a brief illness on 15 September 2026, aged 77.
+Her death was followed by public tributes from friends that included Clive Myrie.

 Honours and awards

+The collection of the National Portrait Gallery in London holds a 2002 photographic portrait of Greer by Maud Sulter (1960–2008) that was inspired by Marie-Guillemine Benoist's 1800 painting Portrait d'une Negresse in the Louvre.

-Greer was appointed Officer of the Order of the British Empire (OBE) in the 2010 Birthday Honours for services to the Arts.
-She received her honour from Prince Charles.
+In the 2010 Birthday Honours, Greer was appointed Officer of the Order of the British Empire (OBE), for services to the Arts.
+She received the honour from Prince Charles.

+In 2011, Greer was named by The Observer newspaper as one of the UK's top 300 intellectuals, the only woman playwright to feature on the list.

+In 2018, she received an honorary doctorate in Drama from the Royal Conservatoire of Scotland.

-In July 2022 she was appointed Fellow of the Royal Society of Literature in London.
+In July 2022, she was elected a Fellow of the Royal Society of Literature (FRSL) in London.